 “How do I grow my tomatoes from seed without the stems getting leggy?”
 This is a question I hear a lot this time of year, either that or I see people posting photos who are in a state of panic because their seedlings have already grown leggy.
 There are several things that can be done to prevent or help correct this problem.

 Lighting is another important step in keeping your seedlings at a steady growth rate.
-Unless you plan on growing year round indoors, you don’t need the fancy full spectrum lighting.
-An inexpensive shop light, or even a daylight light bulb with a reflective aluminum shade will work.
-The trick is bright light (1,000 lumens/ 5,000 kelvin or higher) and keeping the light source around two inches from the top of the seedlings.
+Unless you plan on growing year-round indoors, you don’t need the fancy full-spectrum lighting.
+An inexpensive shop light or even a daylight light bulb with a reflective aluminum shade will work.
+The trick is a bright light (1,000 lumens/ 5,000 kelvin or higher) and keeping the light source around two inches from the top of the seedlings.
 The light needs to be strong enough so that they do not “reach” for light and become lanky.